openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_kianiroev/docs/index.rst

 12V battery drain
 -----------------

 OVMS will eventually drain the 12V battery, but steps have been taken to minimize the drain.
-However, if you are going to leave the car for a fews days, it is recommended to unplug OVMS.
+However, if you are going to leave the car for a few days, it is recommended to unplug OVMS.
 OVMS will send an alert if 12V drops under 12V alert threshold.
 See 12V Calibration section.